 As difficult as it can be to get a reservation at Kitchen, it’s fortunate that it isn’t the only Michelin-worthy restaurant in town.
-Also recognized for excellence by the organization are Canon, Frank Fat’s, and Mother—all have earned a Bib Gourmand Award, given to more affordable restaurants that offer exceptional food and service.
+Also recognized for excellence by the organization are Canon and Frank Fat’s—both have earned a Bib Gourmand Award, given to more affordable restaurants that offer exceptional food and service.

 Another standout is Biba, focusing on authentic Italian dishes made with (you guessed it) ultra-fresh—and often locally grown—ingredients.
 The prix-fixe menus (lunch is a total steal) lets you sample dishes that are light years ahead of the usual spaghetti with meatballs fare; consider tonarelli al cacio e pepe (fresh square-shape spaghetti pasta with Pecorini Stagiano cheese and pepper) or salmone alla Griglia (grilled salmon with butter-braised fennel, farro, caramelized onions, and Chianti vin cotto).